 Why is Dry Tortugas National Park a great Spring Break Destination?

 If you are looking to have a beach vacation but want to avoid the drunken crowds of college students, Dry Tortugas is the perfect destination.
 Access to the islands is limited by the ferry, float planes, and private boats.
 The ferry brings in 150 tourists who spend a couple of hours on the island.
-After that, the island is yours to share with a handful of other campers on the island.
+After that, the island is yours to share with a handful of other campers on the island so make sure you Refer to This Site to get the best deals on beach tents.
 A few of the campers might be college students but they aren’t going to be the get drunk and go crazy kind.
 (Then again, my group did some crazy things and we were sober).

 Getting to Dry Tortugas National Park